Introduction: Build a Triple Chamber Bat House

 About: Urška Merc

 Bat houses should be at least 60cm tall and thick enough to accommodate two or more roosting compartments/chambers, separated by thin vertical baffles.
-Larger bat houses provide better insulation, so they tent to be more successful that shorter/thinner designs.
+Larger bat houses provide better insulation, so they tent to be more successful than shorter/thinner designs.

-Tall: min 60cm
+Height: min 60cm

 Wide: min 31cm